 6. Preferred approach

-If you have any thoughts or expectations regarding the research methodology (e.g. quantitative / online survey or qualitative / focus groups), its always good to include these.
+If you have any thoughts or expectations regarding the research methodology (e.g. quantitative / online survey or combined), its always good to include these.

 It’s helpful for the research agency to understand your methodological expectations or preferences at this point, because there is often more than one way to approach a project.